Mixit offers various workshops throughout the year as well as tutorial sessions for one to three people.

 with Joel Janowitz

 Joel Janowitz is offering a 4-day intensive oil-based monotype workshop at Mixit Print Studio.
 He will introduce a variety of monotype techniques including trace monotype, additive and subtractive inking, stencils, and multiple press runs.
-In particular, the workshop will explore viscosity printing – the surprising and implausible ways printing inks of different viscosities (stickiness) interact with each other to build richly complex images.
+The workshop will also explore viscosity printing – the surprising ways printing inks of different viscosities (stickiness) interact with each other to build richly complex images.

-As You Like It: All Things Akua – FULL!
+As You Like It: All Things Akua (Reconfigured)

 with Catherine Kernan